tonishantyadav/swift-auth/CONTRIBUTING.md

 6. **License**: By contributing, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).

-Thank you for contributing to Snapgram!
+Thank you for contributing to Swift Auth!